 The Magic Two-Letter Word That Can Change Your Life

 Do you remember the first word you said as a baby?
-I certainly don’t, but I would bet that it may not have been the first word, but “No!” was probably in the top 5 of my first words.
-Most babies get ‘no’ a lot from parents.
+I certainly don’t, but I would bet that “No!” was probably one of my first words.
+Most babies are told ‘no’ often by their parents.
 This makes sense, it’s important to tell babies what not to do sometimes more than saying ‘yes’.
 We don’t want the baby to get hurt and the ‘no’ just comes out.
-Before you know it, you’ve got a toddler bumbling along telling everyone and the family dog, “No!”
+Before you know it, you’ve got a toddler bumbling along telling everyone including the family dog, “No!”

-If you have a difficult time saying no to requests made of you, especially things you do not want to do, you aren’t alone.
-It’s very hard to say no for many reasons, a good number of them being how we were raised and our culture, especially for women.
-We’ve learned growing up that it’s good to be a helpful person.
-People that are helpful are given positive feedback when they help, and that positive feedback increases depending on how busy that helpful person actually is!
-You’ve heard this, “She’s so busy with her family and work and yet she’s always the first to volunteer when the (school, church, club, neighborhood, etc.) needs help!”
+It’s hard for many reasons, including how we were raised and our culture, especially for women.
+We learned it’s good to be a helpful person.
+Helpful people receive positive feedback, which increases depending on how busy that person is.
+“She’s so busy with family and work yet she’s always the first to volunteer when the (school, church, club, neighborhood, etc.) needs help!”

-It feels good to get this positive feedback…in the moment.
-But what about when you’re taking the time from your family or yourself to go do something for someone else?
-Helping out when you can is appropriate and when we do, I think most of us hope that in our time of need we can expect help from those we’ve been there for.
+It feels good to get positive feedback…in the moment.
+But what if you’re taking the time from your family or yourself to do something for someone else?
+Helping out when you can is appropriate and most of us hope in our time of need we can expect help from those we’ve been there for.

-Learning to say no is similar to training a muscle – it takes a very conscious effort to begin and it’s best to start slow and gradually work up to using it more often.
-Like conditioning a muscle, you may experience some “soreness”, or guilt, in the beginning.
-Over time, however, it gets easier and you will find yourself using your ‘no muscle’ more and more.
-You’ll see the power in giving yourself permission to say no and to let others take care of things that you have always said “yes” to, whether you wanted to or not.
+Learning to say no is like training a muscle – it takes a conscious effort to begin and become consistent.
+Similar to conditioning a muscle, you may experience some “soreness” or guilt, in the beginning.
+Over time it gets easier and you’ll find yourself using your ‘no’ muscle more often.

 This is part of self-care.
-Self-care is essential for having a balanced, happy life and for keeping the important people in your life happy as well.
-Self-care also helps maintain or build your self-esteem and reduces stress.
-Using that tiny two-letter word more often can have a powerful impact on your entire life!
+Self-care is essential for a balanced, happy life as well as keeping the important people in your life happy.
+Self-care helps maintain or build your self-esteem and it reduces stress.
+Using that tiny two-letter word when you mean it will have a powerful impact on your life!

-Being able to say no to things that really don’t serve you and/or do not fit into your values or priorities is an essential skill that most happy and successful people work on consistently.
-They are aware of how difficult it is to fulfill a commitment that they have said yes to, when they really wanted to say no instead.
-They know that they likely will feel taken advantage of, or angry at the requester and/or themselves, which would make it even more difficult to continue with whatever they said yes to.
-To avoid this, they keep their ‘no muscle’ in good shape!
+Saying no to things that don’t serve you or fit into your values or priorities is an essential skill most happy and successful people work on consistently.
+They’re aware of how difficult it is to fulfill a commitment they’ve said yes to when they really wanted to say no. It leads to feeling taken advantage of or angry at the requester and/or themselves, which makes it even more challenging to follow through with their commitment.
+To avoid this, they keep their ‘no’ muscle in good shape!

-This backlash can lead to the use of a coping mechanism, which for many people is emotional overeating.
-Emotional overeating in turn will lead to feelings of guilt and shame, which then can lead to the urge to go on yet another diet to “control” the eating and make up for potential weight gained during overeating.
-This vicious cycle will repeat as long as you continue to sacrifice yourself and say yes to things you can’t or don’t want to do.
+Saying yes to avoid conflict or to be a nice person (when you don’t want to) is a behavior that can lead to the use of a coping mechanism, such as compulsive dieting or overeating.
+This in turn leads to guilt and shame, which keeps you trapped in the diet-binge cycle.
+This will repeat as long as you continue to sacrifice yourself and say yes to things you can’t or don’t want to do.

 No is a Complete Sentence

-This works great when you’re worried that you can’t get ‘no’ out of your mouth as well.
-Take some time and put together what you want to say and how you want to say it.
-By preparing for it, you’ll have an easier time saying no than being caught off guard when you are asked.
-Reminding yourself that saying yes could cause you to gain weight and/or feel horrible after overeating may also be a tool you can use when necessary.
+This works great when you’re worried you won’t say ‘no’ in the moment.
+Take time to put together what you want to say and how you want to say it.
+This way you’ll have an easier time saying no, rather than being caught off guard and unprepared.

 As I was writing this, the show “Friends” came to mind.
-It’s one of my favorites and I still watch the reruns.
-In the very first episode, Joey asks Phoebe if she wants to help put Ross’ new furniture together and Phoebe, with a straight face, says, “I wish I could, but I don’t want to.”
+In the first episode, Joey asks Phoebe if she wants to help put Ross’ new furniture together and Phoebe, with a straight face, says, “I wish I could, but I don’t want to.”
 I think sometimes we could all stand to be a little like Phoebe!